tobioffice/tobioffice/README.md

 Full stack developer with a focus on building modern web applications using TypeScript, React, and Node.js

 - Experienced in creating responsive user interfaces and scalable backend systems
-- Currently working with Next.js, Express, and MongoDB/PostgreSQL
+- Currently working with Next.js, MongoDB, and PostgreSQL
 - Always learning and improving my craft

 ## 🛠️ Tech Stack